nactio/nact/README.md

   }
 });
 ```
-Now this is a bit of boilerplate for each endpoint, but could be refactored so as to extract the error handling into a separate function.
+Now this is a bit of boilerplate for each endpoint, but could be refactored so as to extract the error handling into a separate function (called `performQuery`, for the full definition, click on the glitch button).
 This would allow us to define the endpoints as follows:

 ```js